 HSAs are a unique health benefit with triple tax advantages:

 - Tax-free accumulation of interest and dividends

 HSAs remain popular with employees because HSAs don’t expire, so the eligible individual can withdraw HSA funds to pay for qualified medical expenses at any time, making it an ideal retirement savings vehicle.

 How does an employer contribute funds to an HSA?

 Employer contributions to an HSA are optional, but most employers provide some funding for employees’ accounts, particularly during their first few years on the job.
-Having some kind of employer contribution makes the employer-sponsored HDHP more financially appealing to prospective job candidates with greater employee coverage.
+Having some kind of employer contribution makes an employer-sponsored HDHP more financially appealing to prospective job candidates because it offers greater employee coverage.

 HSA employer contribution happens in two ways—either with or without a Section 125 plan.
 Let’s go into more detail on both options below.